tombosmansibm/custom_isam_collection/docs/awx.md

 I hope this allows you to prepare the virtual environment to run Ansible in, on your machine.
 The AWX installation that runs in Docker should then pick it up.

+The virtual env needs to be made availabe by using the api.

+markupsafe
+escape

 # Start stop the awx
 The docker compose result ends up here: